-Students are responsible for obtaining specific information

-regarding degree requirements and teacher licensure from the Office of Student Services, 528 Waterman.
+Students are responsible for obtaining specific information regarding degree requirements and teacher licensure from the Office of Student Services, 528 Waterman.

-Athletic training is part of a concentration within the Physical Education and Health curriculum and is an approved National Athletic Trainer's Association undergraduate curriculum program.
-In addition to academic requirements, students must fulfill 950 hours in the athletic training facility.
-Requirements are fulfilled at the sports therapy facility located at the Patrick Gymnasium.
-Students must apply for and pass the National Athletic Trainers exam.
+Athletic training is part of a concentration within the Physical Education curriculum.
+It is an approved National Athletic Trainer's Association undergraduate curriculum.
+Upon completion of the athletic training program, which includes 39 credit hours and 950 hours of practical work through the training room, the student may apply to take the National Athletic Trainer's Association certification exam.